NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson03_fastqc_sbatch.md

 > **NOTE:** These are the same commands we used when running FASTQC in the interactive session.
 Since we are writing them in a script, the `tab` completion function will **not work**, so please make sure you don't have any typos when writing the script!

-Once done with your script, click `esc` to exit the INSERT mode.
+Once done with your script, click `esc` to exit INSERT mode.
 Then save and quit the script by typing `:wq`.
 You may double check your script by typing `less mov10_fastqc.run`.

 ## Submit the job script